-Wages payable represent amounts owed by the Company to its employees for work performed but not yet paid for as of the balance sheet date.
-The company's wage payable are recognized when the employees have performed the work, and the amount can be reliably estimated.
+Wage payable represents amounts owed by the Company to its employees for work performed but not yet paid for as of the balance sheet date.
+The company's wage payable is recognized when the employees have performed the work, and the amount can be reliably estimated.
 The Company regularly reviews its wages payable to ensure that they are recognized at the appropriate amount and that any necessary adjustments are made in a timely manner.